Long Island Railroad Accident Lawyer

 Railroad employees are protected under the Federal Employers Liability Act (FELA), which provides full compensation if the railroad was negligent.
 Compensation available under FELA is usually a lot higher than what is provided through New York Workers’ Compensation Law for non-railroad workers.
 In order to have a successful FELA claim, you need to take immediate action.
 Contact an experienced FELA lawyer at Goldstein & Bashner as soon as possible and we will help you build a strong case so that you can recover compensation for your injuries.

-Federal Employers Liability Act Claims
+What Significance did the Federal Employers Liability Act have on Claims?

 Even though the railroad industry would like you think otherwise, working on the railroad continues to be a very dangerous job.

 The Federal Railroad Administration continues to track fatalities and injuries of railroad workers and the numbers continue to surpass the average occupation(although the injuries seemed to have gone down over the years).
 The Federal Employers Liability Act affords railroad employees the right to recover damages for an injury incurred in interstate commerce where the injury results in whole or part from the negligence of any employees of the railroad or because of any defect due to negligence with the rail cars, tracks, roadbeds,machinery or other equipment.
 In New York, it means that the Long Island Railroad, Metro North and Amtrak are covered under the Federal Employers Liability Act.
 Even the new JFK Airtrain is covered.